Working Papers

 Shuyuan Li & Stephanie Coffey & Amy Ellen Schwartz

-Body mass index (BMI) screening and reporting programs have been implemented in the U.S. for over a decade to combat rising childhood obesity.
-While these programs have raised significant public concerns about potential negative impacts on students' socioemotional outcomes, existing evidence is limited, often constrained by small sample sizes due to challenges in collecting socioemotional data.
-This study leverages data from the New York City (NYC) Learning Environment Surveys from 2010 to 2014 to examine the effects of receiving obesity notices on eight socioemotional outcomes among middle school girls in NYC.
+Body mass index (BMI) screening and reporting programs have been implemented in the U.S. for over a decade to combat rising childhood obesity, yet these initiatives have raised significant public concerns about potential negative impacts on students’ socioemotional outcomes.
+Existing evidence is limited and often constrained by small sample sizes due to challenges in collecting socioemotional data.
+This study leverages data from the New York City (NYC) School Survey from 2010 to 2014 to examine the effects of receiving obesity notices on eight socioemotional outcomes among middle school girls in NYC.
 Using a regression discontinuity design, we assess student perceptions of bullying, harassment, physical fights, feelings of being welcomed and respected by teachers and peers, as well as attendance and chronic absenteeism.
-We find no evidence of negative impacts on any of the eight outcomes examined, and our results are robust across various sensitivity analyses and robustness checks.
-These findings caution against overstating the potential harmful effects of informing children and adolescents of their weight status, a key component of BMI reporting programs.
+We find no evidence of negative impacts on any of the eight outcomes examined for middle school girls, both overall and across individual race/ethnicity groups and grades, and our results are robust across various sensitivity analyses and robustness checks.
+These findings speak specifically to the socioemotional effects of obesity notification rather than the broader impacts of the BMI reporting program in NYC.

 Shuyuan Li & Michael Christian & Rob Meyer

-Interim assessments are widely adopted in school districts across the United States and are often employed to help predict student performance on end-of-year (EOY) state summative assessments.
-Although several studies have examined the predictive validity of interim assessments, most do not account for information from students’ prior state test performance.
-Using data from South Carolina, we assess the added predictive value of within-year interim assessments for forecasting student performance levels and gains on state summative assessments, compared to predictions based solely on prior state summative assessment data.
-Our findings indicate that while fall and winter interim assessments offer only modest improvements in predicting EOY state test performance levels, they significantly enhance predictions of performance gains, for which past performance alone provides little information.
-Additionally, we observe that the longer i-Ready and MAP interim assessments add more predictive power relative to the shorter Star assessment when predicting student performance on state summative assessments.
-This study underscores the value of interim assessments in providing insights into student performance changes within a school year.
+Interim assessments are widely adopted in school districts across the U.S. to help predict student performance on end-of-year (EOY) state summative assessments, yet although several studies have examined their predictive validity, most do not account for students’ prior state test performance.
+Using data from South Carolina, we assess the added predictive value of interim assessments for forecasting performance levels and gains on EOY state tests.
+We find that while fall and winter interim assessments offer only modest improvements in predicting state test performance levels, they significantly enhance predictions of performance gains, for which past performance alone provides little information.
+Additionally, we observe that the longer i-Ready and MAP assessments add more predictive power than the shorter Star assessment.

 While the central goal of No Child Left Behind (NCLB) was to close achievement gaps, the extent to which school accountability pressure under NCLB has helped disadvantaged students catch up to their more advantaged peers remains surprisingly unclear.
 This paper investigates this critical research question and explores potential underlying mechanisms to inform the design of future school accountability policies.
 Utilizing administrative data from Title I public elementary and middle schools in North Carolina, I employ a difference-in-differences strategy, estimated using the method proposed by Gardner (2022).
 To validate the underlying identification assumption, I conduct event studies that reveal similar pre-trends.
 The findings indicate that, among Title I schools, accountability pressure in math significantly boosts math scores for traditionally low-performing student subgroups, including Black, Hispanic, economically disadvantaged students, and students with disabilities.
 Furthermore, these larger effects in math for disadvantaged groups are primarily driven by the policy’s greater impact on low-performing students, who constitute a significant portion of these groups.
 In contrast, the effects of reading accountability pressure on reading scores are smaller, with the most substantial gains observed among Hispanic students.